Skip to content

 Hidden Steps

-Any step can be marked hidden: true to suppress it from the ACE TUI Agents tab.
-Hidden steps execute normally but don't appear as visible agents.
+Any step can be marked hidden: true to omit it from the normal ACE Agents-tab workflow expansion.
+Hidden steps execute normally and still write their outputs, but they are shown only when the workflow row is fully expanded.
 This is useful for internal bookkeeping steps (e.g., report steps that emit metadata outputs) that would clutter the agent list:

 - name: report